 Advocate for policies to support pastoralist livelihoods now and into the future, including provision of social (health, education), economic (insurance, finance, markets, balanced subsidies), and production infrastructure (internet, renewable energy, livestock movement corridors and bridges, veterinary support) services.

-Level if implementation: All levels.
+Level of implementation: All levels.

 Indicators of success: Increase in commitments for achieving sustainable pastoralism.